harelba/recreate-inserts/README.md

 # Purpose

 This utility gets the output of a Mysql SELECT query and generates a set of matching INSERT commands.
+It can be used for copying selected parts into another table with identical structure, or to copy parts of a table between different database instances.

 # Usage
 		Usage: